 During that time, I’ve gained extensive expertise in areas of Work Permit application for Intra-company Transferees for many major International Companies and the process of applying for Permanent Residence visa for corporate and individual clients.

 My dream is to help those who are in similar situation like I was before who want to come to Canada.
 That dream has become my main driving force to pursue a career in the field of immigration.
 DLA Piper, a major law firm with over 100 branches including related companies in over 55 countries was where I worked and gained experience.
-Over the past 12 years, I had assisted over 1,000 corporate and individual clients, with high rate of success, to obtain their permits and visas to come to Canada.
+I had assisted over 1,000 corporate and individual clients, with high rate of success, to obtain their permits and visas to come to Canada.
 Each case has its own unique situations, and so does it immigration applications.
 Over the years, I have accumulated countless of valuable experiences to help my clients successfully coming to Canada.

 It’ll cost a fortune to hire a professional to do all the application for you.
 Therefore if you follow my step-by-step points, you’ll be able to do it yourself.
 I founded YuPass Canada Immigration Inc. in 2016 with the intention to help people who have a dream of coming to Canada with affordable service fee.

 There are problems in the existing immigration support service.
 That is a “high legal fees”.
 To obtain the visa you’ll need many documentations.
 In a regular visa application procedure, lots of time, volume of work, labor costs will be spent during the preparation of the documents.
 Only clients who are more financially stable in their budget can afford to pay high legal fees.
 We can say that this has been a problem in this industry.
 We could not avoid high legal fees in the existing way of service.

 I have an idea, which has been in my mind for many years is that I could help more people to come to Canada if the legal fee is set at a more affordable level.